criminal-trial

 23-5965 Cody Enrriquez v.
 Florida Florida 2023-11-07 Denied Relisted (9)IFP constitutional-rights criminal-procedure criminal-trial due-process felony felony-proceedings fourteenth-amendment jury-composition jury-trial sixth-amendment Whether the Sixth and Fourteenth Amendments guarantee the right to a trial by a 12-person jury when the defendant is charged with a felony?

 23-5618 Gustavo Tijerina Sandoval v.
-Texas Texas 2023-09-20 Denied Relisted (10)IFP constitutional-rights criminal-procedure criminal-trial due-process jury-empanelment jury-selection lower-court-split trial-procedure When does jury empanelment begin for purposes of the due process right to be present?
+Texas Texas 2023-09-20 Denied Relisted (10)IFP constitutional-rights criminal-procedure criminal-trial due-process jury-empanelment jury-selection lower-court-split trial-procedure 1.
+Given that jury selection is one of the most critical phases of a criminal trial, how should courts determine when jury empanelment begins for a pa…

 23-5579 Fitzroy C. Morton v.
 Florida Florida 2023-09-14 Denied Response RequestedResponse WaivedRelisted (18)IFP constitutional-rights criminal-procedure criminal-trial due-process felony felony-proceedings fourteenth-amendment jury-composition jury-trial sixth-amendment Whether the Sixth and Fourteenth Amendments guarantee the right to a trial by a 12-person jury when the defendant is charged with a felony?